 Starting the day with a cup of coffee is a habit that feels as natural as brushing your teeth or washing your face to many people.
 And while that morning cup of joe may give you the boost of energy you need to get going, if you're turning to coffee throughout the afternoon—or evening—for a pick-me-up, you could be sabotaging not only your energy level, but your health.
 Read on to discover the side effects of coffee you could experience if you drink it after noon.
-And if you're eager to change your diet for the better, check out The 7 Healthiest Foods to Eat Right Now.
+And if you're eager to change your diet for the better, check out Eating Habits to Lose Abdominal Fat As You Age, Say Dietitians.

 It may take you longer to fall asleep.

 If you're trying to get a good night's rest, you might want to ditch those afternoon coffees.
 According to a 2014 study published in the Journal of Biological Rhythms, individuals given a dose of caffeine equivalent to two espressos five hours prior to bedtime extended the amount of time it took for them to fall asleep.

 It's not just hours spent tossing and turning you'll have to contend with if you drink coffee close to bedtime.
 According to the Journal of Biological Rhythms study, individuals who ingested caffeine five hours prior to sleep woke up more often, had longer periods of less restful stage 1 sleep, and had shorter periods of slow wave, or "deep," sleep.
 And if you want a more restful night's sleep, check out these 20 Ways to Double Your Sleep Quality.

 Your whole circadian rhythm may get thrown off.